mgoegel/ec1834-post/README.md

-# Robotron EC1834 POST 60h ISA card
+# Robotron EC1834 POST 60h (and not only port 60) ISA card

 In this project I would like to introduce you to an ISA Port 60h card for the EC1834.